 Can It Be Recharged From Two Sources At Once?

 NO. You might have thought it possible to charge from both the 8mm charging port and Anderson Power Pole input simultaneously for faster charging.
 Well, that’s not the case.
 I tested that option and here’s what I found.

 When power is applied to both charging inputs, the Explorer 1000 uses the 8mm charging port.
 Only when there is no power coming in from the primary charging port will the charger accept a charge from the Anderson Power Pole input.

 You can keep both cables plugged in though and the internal charger will switch accordingly.

 I keep the car charger plugged in to the primary charging port and also plug a roof mounted solar panel into the Anderson port.
 While the car is running, it charges from the alternator.
 With the engine off, it takes the charge from the solar panel.
 There’s no need to keep switching cables around with this setup.

 Compared to other Jackery Explorer products, Explorer 1000 seems appropriately priced.
 The retail price for the Jackery Explorer is $999.
 That’s twice the price of its predecessor the Jackery Explorer 500 which has half the capacity and fewer options.

 How does it compare to other 1000 watt or better lithium power stations?
-Similar power stations like the Bluetti, Suaoki, ECOFLOW, and Goal Zero Yeti are all priced over $1000.
+Similar power stations like the Bluetti, Suaoki, ECOFLOW, and Goal Zero Yeti are all priced around $1 per watt.